 The ground at Bunkers Hill was the third and final site chosen by East London Golf Club members and the course opened in 1923, thirty years after the club was formed.
-The course has hosted the South African Open six times (between 1930 and 2001) and it’s widely regarded as one of the top tracks in the Eastern Cape.
+The course has hosted the South African Open seven times (between 1930 and 2001) and it’s widely regarded as one of the top tracks in the Eastern Cape.
 A sixteen-year-old Ernie Els won his only SA Amateur here in 1986.

 Located a short distance north of East London and set out on elevated ground close to the coast, the layout has a great mix of parkland and links features with undulating fairways and elevated greens, many of which are heavily protected by bunkers.
 East London has been described as “a delightful world of roller-coaster golf” where golfers have to contend with steep climbs up and down dunes, more often than not with a strong wind blowing in off the sea.